Projektoversigt

 Exploring Mexico

 Finally, this project is also an opportunity for you to travel, learn, and grow in a safe environment with a group of volunteers your age.
-On the weekend, we’ll take you on a trip to a local beach resort to experience more of Mexico.
-Make the most of the opportunity to have some fun in the sun with your new friends!
+On the weekend, you will go on a boat trip to a nearby island and explore the town of Puerto Vallarta to experience more of Mexico.
+Make the most of the opportunity to have fun in the sun with your new friends!

 Where interns work